 The set of needs of the child is paramount, and each question should be supplied with accurate dollar figures for the judge.
-Parent must prepare for the child support hearing with exact and if possible verifiable figures as answers to these questions.
+The parent must prepare for the child support hearing with exact and if possible verifiable figures as answers to these questions.

 Assets and sources of income